Entity Framework Extensions ToSelfHierarchyList

 The employee can be filtered as you normally do within Entity Framework.

-The SelfHierarchyQuery option let you filter the query that retrieve boss.
+The SelfHierarchyQuery option lets you filter the query that retrieves boss.

 // The "Boss_2" will not be retrieved